 The main objective of this course is to learn basic and advanced techniques that allow the practical use of chatbots in everyday research work, considering legal and ethical aspects.
 In addition, PhD students will learn how dialogue systems based on large language models work and how such systems are designed.
-During the laboratory classes, they attempt to customize the selected chatbot for their own needs, and during the seminar, they will present the effects of this realization.
+During the laboratory classes, students will learn practical tools and understand the importance of critical thinking and responsible application of AI in scientific work.
+Additionally, they attempt to customize the selected chatbot for their own needs, and during the seminar, they will present the effects of this realization.